 When exposing a hosting server, closely monitor server resources and usage to ensure the server can bear the load from the portal users.
 If you anticipate many users hosting large numbers of services, you may want to add machines to your site before you configure the hosting server.

-The relational data store is also required to allow portal users to add CSV files and shapefiles to the map, or share layers and maps from ArcGIS Maps for Office.
+The relational data store is also required to allow portal users to add .csv files and shapefiles to the map, or share layers and maps from ArcGIS for Office.

-If your portal will include federated ArcGIS GeoEvent Servers or ArcGIS GeoAnalytics Servers, your hosting server must also be configured with a spatiotemporal big data store created through ArcGIS Data Store.
+If your portal will include federated ArcGIS GeoEvent Server servers or ArcGIS GeoAnalytics Server servers, your hosting server must also be configured with a spatiotemporal big data store created through ArcGIS Data Store.

 See Configure a hosting server for your portal to learn how to set up a hosting server.